XiaoMengXinX/Telegram-OneText-bot/README.md

 `/onetext` - Get an onetext image

+`/quote` - Reply to a message and quote it

 `/custom` - Create an onetext image with your own text

 For example, send the following message to the bot: